 Biography and education

-Dr. Naomi Coleman Medina received her bachelor's degree in psychology at Texas State University as a psychology major and biology minor.
-She earned her master’s degree in health psychology, LPC clinical track, at Texas State University.
-She earned her doctorate in the Doctor of Counselor Education and Supervision program at St. Mary’s University, San Antonio, Texas.
+Naomi Coleman Medina, PhD received her Bachelor of Science degree in Psychology at Texas State University and earned her Master of Arts degree in Health Psychology, clinical track, at Texas State University.
+She earned her Doctorate in the Doctor of Counselor Education and Supervision program at St. Mary’s University, San Antonio, Texas.

 Teaching Interests